SUBJECT

-Lenslet Arrays are used for a directional reflection of light or laser beams to create a defined constant or transient light pattern.
-Hence requirements on form and surface finish are very high.
-By using ultra-precision machine tools and spindles, natural diamont tools and complex machining methods lenslets can be machined with a form accuracy of below 50 nm and a surface finish of under 5 nm Ra.
+Lenslet arrays are used for the directional reflection of light or laser beams to create a defined constant or transient light pattern.
+Hence, the requirements for form and surface finish are very high.
+By using ultra-precision machine tools and spindles, natural diamond tools, and complex machining methods, lenslets can be machined with a form accuracy of below 50 nm and a surface finish of under 5 nm Ra.

-Precitech, Vision Research and Levicron together set up a lenslet creation process toegther with a high-speed camera system to see details of how chips are removed.
-For the second video the spindle spins with 60.000 rpm, means 1.000 Hz, wehre the camera was working at 1.000 fps.
-For the viewer the tool doesn’t seem to rotate as rotation and the fps rate was perfectly synchronized.
+Precitech, Vision Research, and Levicron together set up a lenslet creation process along with a high-speed camera system to observe details of how chips are removed.
+In the second video, the spindle spins at 60,000 rpm, which means 1,000 Hz, while the camera operates at 1,000 fps.
+For the viewer, the tool appears stationary since the rotation and the fps rate were perfectly synchronized.

 CONTENT